How do I create my own computer program?

 Picking the Language

 There are dozens of different programming languages available today and deciding what language you should learn can be a challenge in itself.
 See our listing of programming languages for a full listing of computer programming languages and examples of what type of programs they are capable of creating.
 Deciding on your language really depends on what type of program or scripts you'd like to create.
 For example, Java and Visual Basic are both popular languages to learn because of their relative ease and because both a good way to learn programming fundamentals.
-Other popular examples include C and C++, which are both widely used programming languages used to create programs, games, apps, drivers, operating system, and pretty much every software program capable of running on the computer.
+Other popular examples include C, C++, and C# which are widely used programming languages used to create programs, games, apps, drivers, operating system, and pretty much every software program capable of running on the computer.
 If you're more interested in developing scripts and programs like online forums and services Perl, PHP, and Python are all popular choices in addition to HTML.

 Deciding on an editor